Langston Hughes: Career

-Hughes' first collection of short stories was published in 1934 with The Ways of White Folks.
-He finished the book at a Carmel, California cottage provided for a year by Noel Sullivan, another patron.
+Hughes's first collection of short stories was published in 1934 with The Ways of White Folks.
+He finished the book at "Ennesfree" a Carmel-by-the-Sea, California, cottage provided for a year by Noel Sullivan, another patron since 1933.
 These stories are a series of vignettes revealing the humorous and tragic interactions between whites and blacks.
 Overall, they are marked by a general pessimism about race relations, as well as a sardonic realism.

 He also became an advisory board member to the (then) newly formed San Francisco Workers' School (later the California Labor School).
 In 1935, Hughes received a Guggenheim Fellowship.
-The same year that Hughes established his theatre troupe in Los Angeles, he realized an ambition related to films by co-writing the screenplay for Way Down South.
+The same year that Hughes established his theatre troupe in Los Angeles, he realized an ambition related to films by co-writing the screenplay for Way Down South, co-written with Clarence Muse, African-American Hollywood actor and musician.
 Hughes believed his failure to gain more work in the lucrative movie trade was due to racial discrimination within the industry.

-In 1937 Hughes wrote the long poem, Madrid, his reaction to an assignment to write about black Americans volunteering in the Spanish civil war.
+In 1937 Hughes wrote the long poem, Madrid, his reaction to an assignment to write about black Americans volunteering in the Spanish Civil War.
 His poem, accompanied by 9 etchings evoking the pathos of the Spanish Civil War by Canadian artist Dalla Husband, was published in 1939 as a hardcover book Madrid 1937, printed by Gonzalo Moré, Paris, intended to be an edition of 50.
 One example of the book, Madrid 37, signed in pencil and annotated as II [Roman numeral two] has appeared on the rare book market.

 In Chicago, Hughes founded The Skyloft Players in 1941, which sought to nurture black playwrights and offer theatre "from the black perspective."
 Soon thereafter, he was hired to write a column for the Chicago Defender, in which he presented some of his "most powerful and relevant work", giving voice to black people.
 The column ran for twenty years.
 Hughes also mentored writer Richard Durham who would later produce a sequence about Hughes in the radio series Destination Freedom.
 In 1943, Hughes began publishing stories about a character he called Jesse B. Semple, often referred to and spelled "Simple", the everyday black man in Harlem who offered musings on topical issues of the day.
 Although Hughes seldom responded to requests to teach at colleges, in 1947 he taught at Atlanta University.
 In 1949, he spent three months at the University of Chicago Laboratory Schools as a visiting lecturer.
 Between 1942 and 1949, Hughes was a frequent writer and served on the editorial board of Common Ground, a literary magazine focused on cultural pluralism in the United States published by the Common Council for American Unity (CCAU).